lukaszkasprzyk/RTransfer/README.md

 * How to build it?
 execute mvn clean install package.

-* How to start it?
+* How to start application?
+Application could be started as standalone java program with follwing instruction:

-Go to transfertest-webapp directory ececute
+Go to transfertest-webapp directory and ececute
 1. "java -jar target\transfertest-executable.jar db migrate config.yml" - it creates tables and example on embeded database
 2. "java -jar target\transfertest-executable.jar start config.yml" - starts server on localhost:8080
 Web application starts on http 8080 port with H2 database web manager on 8082.

+You can also download builed application as archive from  https://drive.google.com/file/d/0B8RyLSfr0PWda1E2Q2dPRnR5UDQ/view?usp=sharing and start it with command:  "java -jar transfertest-executable.jar start config.yml"
 ---
+It's possibility to test it with integration tests (TransferIntegrationTest), that are executed on real application as well, but it stats it's own application.

 TransferIntegrationTest contains some integration tests, that are able to start real server with h2 database in memory.
+Those tests are independent with application started by user, but may have conflicts in http ports when running paralelly.
 Those tests are presenting basic functions of transfer API.

 * How to use it?
 To send transfer it requires to call two restfull services (POST, consumes and produces application/json)